-Experts group the brain’s recovery attempts after stroke into four phases;
+Experts describe the brain’s post-stroke recovery in four stages;

 - First 24 hours